3bdrahman/Clozon/README.md

 ![](Front-End.gif)

 ### Navigation:
 #### I used react router to handle in-website navigation.
-The feature of having all components loaded is if it's a one-page website impressive.
+The feature of having all components loaded as if it's a one-page website impressive.
 The website loads different pages at once.

 # Back-End: